chengweiiii/stack-overflow-developer-survey-2020/README.md

 The main notebook "stackoverflow_analytics.ipynb" demonstrate a simplify version of CRISP-DM process.
 Please read the H1 header in [HERE](https://github.com/chengweiiii/stack-overflow-developer-survey-2020/blob/master/stackoverflow_analytics.ipynb).
 The notebook has cover ALL the steps(Business Understanding, Data Understanding, Prepare Data, Data Modeling, Evaluate the Results) of CRISP-DM process.

 ## Handle the missing values  <a name="MISSING_VALUE"></a>
-There are lots of missing values in the data, if you want to know how i handle the missing values, please read on my Jupyternote book.
+There are lots of missing values in the data, if you want to know how i handle the missing values, please read on my [Jupyternote book](https://github.com/chengweiiii/stack-overflow-developer-survey-2020/blob/master/stackoverflow_analytics.ipynb)

 ## Results & Findings <a name="results"></a>